 | A Little Background

 My name is Steve Schardein.
-I'm 30 years old, happily married in Louisville, Kentucky.
+I'm in my 30s, happily married in Louisville, Kentucky.
 I graduated in 2005 with degrees in Management and Computer Science.
 Currently, I am Managing Editor at independent gaming and technology review site DigitalChumps.com and Senior Editor at laptop review and news website Notebookcheck.net.
 And, of course, I'm the owner and sole technician at Triple-S Computers.

 I suppose I always knew I was going to be what they so eloquently refer to as a “geek.”
 At age eight, when I received my first computer (an Apple IIGS), I sat down and taught myself how to program.
 I was opening and examining PCs by age ten.
 And now, I've performed so many repair operations on so many computers that it's literally second-nature at this point, and it would only be accurate to describe my work as a passion.

 Perhaps what really motivated me to jump into this field commercially is the fact that so many other companies are doing it wrong.
 Prior to starting my company, I checked prices elsewhere and found people charging $299 just to remove spyware and viruses from a residential computer.
 Not to say that I compete based on price—it's my quality which drives my business; my prices are simply a nice bonus.
 But that brings me to my next point: many of these people just don't know what they're doing.
 Try asking most techs how they go about disinfecting a PC, for instance, and if you can parse all the jargon, you might be surprised at how little they actually know about it.

 When you call me, you get me—not some random teenager who was trained over the course of a week with a preset checklist of possible solutions in hand.
 I am confident you'll be thrilled with the results of my work, even to the point that I depend on that enthusiasm as my sole source of advertising.
 Referrals by happy customers are the lifeblood of my business, and the message is infectious!